mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/alt-encoding.md

 ---
 title: AltEncoding class
+description: Represents a custom encoding that extends the base Encoding class, providing additional functionality for transforming data.

 ---

 Represents a custom encoding that extends the base Encoding class, providing additional functionality for transforming data.